-The School requests that all candidates invited to interview also bring with them:
+The School requests that all candidates invited to interview bring with them, for pre-employment and safer recruitment checks:

-- A current driving licence including a photograph; - A passport; - A full birth certificate; - Where appropriate any documentation evidencing a change of name; - A utility bill or financial statement issued within the last three months showing the candidate's current name and address; - Where applicable, proof of entitlement to work and reside in the UK.
+- A current driving licence including a photograph; - A passport; - A full birth certificate; - Where appropriate, any documentation evidencing a change of name (e.g., marriage certificate, adoption certificate, deed poll documentation); - A Council Tax bill for the current year or utility bill or financial statement issued within the last three months, showing the candidate's current name and address; - If a candidate has worked or lived overseas in the past 10 years, a police certificate / certificate of good conduct documentation; and - Where applicable, proof of entitlement to work and reside in the UK.

 Please note that originals of the above are necessary.
 Photocopies or certified copies are not sufficient.

-[unless temporary changes are introduced due to unusual circumstances, eg during the height of the coronavirus pandemic where face to face contact was not possible in the usual way].
-Candidates should notify the School immediately if they are experiencing any issues with providing right to work information as a result of covid-19.
+Candidates should notify the School immediately if they are experiencing any issues with providing any of the above information.
 The School may be able to initiate right to work checks on the basis of scanned images and live video links.
-Further guidance is available at: